For the authors, for the readers

 Pro auctores, pro lectoribus

-Kia ora, my name is JD Evans.
-I am the owner and (for now) sole worker here at the Independent Fantasy and Sci-Fi Magazine.
-I founded this magazine following my own experiences as an independent author out here trying to "make it", as well as hearing all of the stories, trials and tribulations from my fellow authors about the long road to recognition in this space.
+J.D.
+Evans is the owner and editor-in-chief of The Independent Fantasy and Sci-Fi Magazine.
+J.D. founded this magazine following their own experiences as an independent author trying to "make it", as well as hearing all the stories, trials and tribulations from their fellow authors about the long road to recognition in this space.

-A bit more about myself?
-Oh, alright, fine.
-I am a profoundly thirty-something (who's counting?) board and tabletop game geek with a passion for aviation that led me to a career in aviation which has, in turn, led me to... a PhD in geomorphology.
-I can explain, but we should have that chat over a beer.
-I love travel, I love good company, I love a good fiction book, and all I really want in this life is to have a stone cottage on a windswept, cold little island where I can sit in front of the fire with a hot coffee, a writing desk, and a library.
+J.D. is a board and tabletop game geek with a passion for aviation that led them to a career in aviation which has, in turn, led them to... an MSc in Geology and running a fiction magazine.
+They can explain but would rather have that chat over a beer.
+J.D. loves travel, good company, a good fiction book, and all they really want in this life is to have a stone cottage on a windswept, cold little island where they can sit in front of the fire with a hot coffee, a writing desk, and a library.
 Oh, and if the library could have a rolling ladder thingy too, that would be great while you're at it.